merthella/pa-instructions/README.md

 -[Already unlocked bootloader can follow directly step 2]

 Step 1;
-Identify which region your device is from
+Identify which region your device is from via going to device info

 LE2XX0 = China

 LE2XX1 = India